NCAS-CMS/cf-python/docs/source/2_to_3_changes.rst

 Scripts written for version 2.x but running under version 3.x should either work as expected, or provide informative error messages on the new API usage.
-However, it is advised that the outputs of older scripts be checked when running with Python 3 versions of the cf library.
+However, it is advised that the outputs of older scripts are checked when running with Python 3 versions of the cf library.